 Win a €200 Peter Mark Gift Card in our competition

-During May we have the second of three €200 Peter Mark Gift Cards to give away, Get clicking to get winning!
+During July we have the First of three €200 Peter Mark Gift Cards to give away, Get clicking to get winning!

 If you want to keep the party going, why not take a city break honeymoon in one of the party capitals of the world?
 Many of the cities below are not just great party cities but also have history, culture and lots of old buildings to look at too.
 But you’ll have plenty of time for that when you’re middle aged and taking pictures of old bricks is your latest hobby.
 Now though, keep the party going.

 Lima is the capital of Peru and a bustling city that is one of the largest in South America; and one of the liveliest.
 It’s a city of contrasts with gritty shanty towns made of tin and scraps of wood, side by side with ultra modern high rise glass fronted office buildings and hotels overlooking the beach and sea.

 You’ll be able to party the night away in the Miraflores and Barranco area renowned for the party scene, then relax by day on one of the many beautiful beaches.
 You’ll need that time to relax too as most of the clubs and bars operate way into the night.
 Spend the night-time knocking back the Pisco sour which is the national drink made with grape brandy, but be warned, like an ageing heavyweight boxer, it might go down easily but packs a big punch.